OpenSourceNet/PyLight/README.md

 Creative Commons License

-PyLight by <a href="http://www.nirmandave.com">Nirman Dave</a> is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
+PyLight by <a href="http://www.nirmandave.com">Nirman Dave</a> is licensed under a <a href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.
 Based on a work at http://www.sourcenet.in/2014/05/pylight.html.
 Permissions beyond the scope of this license may be available at https://github.com/OpenSourceNet/PyLight.